Voronoi conjecture for five-dimensional parallelohedra: Parallelohedra with free direction

 \section{Parallelohedra with free direction}

 In this section we prove that a parallelohedron in $\R^5$ with a free direction satisfies the Voronoi conjecture.
-Before proving that specific result for five-dimensional case, we prove a general statement for Voronoi parallelohedra with free direction.
+Before proving that specific result for the five-dimensional case, we prove a general statement for Voronoi parallelohedra with free directions.

-Suppose $P$ is $d$-dimensional parallelohedron with free direction $I$.
+Suppose $P$ is a $d$-dimensional parallelohedron that has at least one free direction.
+That is, suppose there is a (non-zero) segment $I$ such that both $P$ and $P+I$ are parallelohedra.
 In that case the projection of $P$ along $I$ is a $(d-1)$-dimensional parallelohedron due to result of Venkov \cite{Ven-width}.

-Additionally we need the following notion of a (strong) equivalence for parallelhedra from \cite{DGM-arxiv}.
+Additionally we need the following notion of a (strong) equivalence for parallelohedra, see \cite[Def.
+1.1]{DGM-5dim} and discussion therein.